Skip to content

 • Datasets: vector or raster data

-• Maps: scanned maps and photographs
+• Maps: scanned print maps

 • Web Services: any item with a web service, such as an ArcGIS REST service or an OGC web service